bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/34-Jonah.md

 # 1
-^1^ Now the LORD’s^*^ word came to Jonah the son of Amittai, saying, ^2^ “Arise, go to Nineveh, that great city, and preach against it, for their wickedness has come up before me.”
+^1^ Now the LORD’s^^ word came to Jonah the son of Amittai, saying, ^2^ “Arise, go to Nineveh, that great city, and preach against it, for their wickedness has come up before me.”
 ^[1:1 When rendered in ALL CAPITAL LETTERS, “LORD” or “GOD” is the translation of God’s Proper Name.]

 ^3^ But Jonah rose up to flee to Tarshish from the presence of the LORD.
 He went down to Joppa, and found a ship going to Tarshish; so he paid its fare, and went down into it, to go with them to Tarshish from the presence of the LORD.

 ^4^ But the LORD sent out a great wind on the sea, and there was a mighty storm on the sea, so that the ship was likely to break up. ^5^ Then the mariners were afraid, and every man cried to his god.
 They threw the cargo that was in the ship into the sea to lighten the ship.
 But Jonah had gone down into the innermost parts of the ship and he was laying down, and was fast asleep. ^6^ So the ship master came to him, and said to him, “What do you mean, sleeper?
-Arise, call on your God!^*^ Maybe your God+ 1:6 or, gods will notice us, so that we won’t perish.”
+Arise, call on your God!^^ Maybe your God+ 1:6 or, gods will notice us, so that we won’t perish.”
 ^[1:6 or, gods]

 ^7^ They all said to each other, “Come!
 Let’s cast lots, that we may know who is responsible for this evil that is on us.”
 So they cast lots, and the lot fell on Jonah. ^8^ Then they asked him, “Tell us, please, for whose cause this evil is on us.
 What is your occupation?
 Where do you come from?
 What is your country?
 Of what people are you?”

-^9^ He said to them, “I am a Hebrew, and I fear the LORD, the God^*^ of heaven, who has made the sea and the dry land.”
+^9^ He said to them, “I am a Hebrew, and I fear the LORD, the God^^ of heaven, who has made the sea and the dry land.”
 ^[1:9 The Hebrew word rendered “God” is “אֱלֹהִ֑ים” (Elohim).]

 ^10^ Then the men were exceedingly afraid, and said to him, “What have you done?”
 For the men knew that he was fleeing from the presence of the LORD, because he had told them. ^11^ Then they said to him, “What shall we do to you, that the sea may be calm to us?”
 For the sea grew more and more stormy.